Seyyed Abolhasan Navvab: Foreign trips

-In October of 2023, Seyyed Abolhasan Navvab, the president of the Religions and Denominations University, met Pope Francis and talked with him.
+In October 2023, Seyyed Abolhasan Navvab, the president of the Religions and Denominations University, met Pope Francis and talked with him.
 The visit provided an opportunity to the Iranian and Pontifical universities to sign an agreement to spread a culture of peace and interfaith dialogue through projects to be extended to schools and universities in other countries, eliminating barriers and ending hostility and biases.